hannseman/homebridge-mi-hygrothermograph/README.md

 These were the observations:

-* In the first example the last two bytes `8a:01` contains the humidity data. `8a:01` as an little endian unsigned 16-bit integer is equal to `394` as in 39.4 % relative humidity.
+* In the first example the last two bytes `8a:01` contains the humidity data. `8a:01` as an little endian 16-bit integer is equal to `394` as in 39.4 % relative humidity.
 If we check the next two bytes `cc:00` they equal to `204` as in 20.4 celsius.
 * In the second example `84:01` equals to `388` as in 38.8 % relative humidity.
 No temperature could be found in this data, more on that later.
 * In the shortest and third example `5d` equals to `93` and this very much looks like the charge level on the battery in percent.
 * If we start looking at the other bytes in order the next one looks like a length indicator for the following bytes with `04`, `02` and `01` as values.